| For centuries, people used and continue

 Peninsula and by the Bay of Gdansk.

-Amber is said to help with sore throats, swollen glands, and fevers likely because of it's
+Most commonly Amber is said to help with sore throats, swollen glands, and fevers likely

 |